Optical and Raman spectroscopies of 171Yb3+:Y2SiO5 hyperfine structure for application toward microwave-to-optical transducer: INTRODUCTION

-Among many other {\reion}, ytterbium-isotope-171 ion in yttrium orthosilicate ({\ybyso}) has been expected to ease this burden.\cite{PhysRevX.10.031060} {\ybion} has a simple hyperfine structure due to a small quantum number of nuclear spin ($I=1/2$), and also large energy splitting from hundreds megahertz's (MHz) to a few gigahertz's (GHz).\cite{RN57, RN56} A full hyperfine spectrum is spanned over 3 GHz, as we are reporting in this article.
-Despite of this wide range, stability and precision of freuqnecy are still required for spin addressing in quantum memory applications.
-Then, the burden is moved to an area of technique; how do we control optical frequencies of lasers with high precision or high repeatability and also with good stability, while freely or dynamically choosing them?
+Among {the many known} {\reion}, ytterbium-isotope-171 ion {doped in} yttrium orthosilicate ({\ybyso}) has been expected to {overcome the limitation}.\cite{PhysRevX.10.031060} {\ybion} has {a} simple hyperfine structure {(HFS)} {owing} to {a} small quantum number of nuclear spin ($I=1/2$), and {also} large energy {spacing} from hundreds {of} megahertz (MHz) to a few gigahertz (GHz).\cite{RN57, RN56} {Its HFS} is widely ranged over 3 GHz {in optical frequency}, as {reported} in this article.
+Despite {such a} wide range, stability and precision of frequency are still required for addressing {the spin state} in quantum memory applications. {In the case of} {\ybyso}, {we must determine how to} control {the} optical frequencies of lasers with high precision or high repeatability. {In addition, a method must be devised to achieve} good stability {with free or dynamic selection in wide ranges.}

-In this study, we demonstrated a control system for optical frequencies and applied to precise spectroscopies for {\ybion} with a laboratory-designed low temperature setup.
-Our system controls two lasers simultaneously, and maintains their optical frequencies locked using high speed feedbacks to cavity reference and to radio-frequency (RF) sources.
+{This study presents} a control system for optical frequencies. {The system was} applied to precise spectroscopies for {\ybion} with a laboratory-designed {low-temperature} setup.
+Our system {can simultaneously control} two lasers, and maintains their optical frequencies {locked} using high speed feedbacks to a cavity reference and a radio-frequency (RF) source.

-We performed two spectroscopies: pump-probe saturation spectroscopy and Raman heterodyne spectroscopy.\cite{RN46} These two spectroscopies were done in 2.7 Kelvins (K) that is the same environment where many quantum memory experiments were performed for temperature-allowing long coherence time ($T_2$).
-We achieved high resolution and sensitivity spectrum of {\ybion} hyperfine structure from the first one.
-Its progress and results are discussed in \sref{sec:HFS}.
+We performed two spectroscopies, {namely,} pump-probe saturation spectroscopy and Raman heterodyne spectroscopy.\cite{RN46} These two spectroscopies were done in 2.7 kelvins (K), where long coherence time ($T_2$) is allowed for various quantum memory experiments.\cite{RN16, RN8} {Using pump-probe saturation spectroscopy,} we achieved high-resolution and high-sensitivity {spectra} of the {\ybion} {HFS}. {The} results of {the} hyperfine resolution are discussed in \sref{sec:HFS}.